harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 </details>

-4. Select **Apply Changes** to save the step settings, and then select **Save** to save the pipeline.
+## Generate the initial call graph

-5. The first time you enable Test Intelligence on a repo, you must run all tests to generate an initial call graph.
+The first time you enable Test Intelligence on a repo, you must run all tests to generate an initial call graph.
 This creates a baseline for test selection in future builds.
 To generate the initial call graph:

 1. [Add a webhook trigger](../../../platform/11_Triggers/triggering-pipelines.md) to the pipeline that listens for PRs to be opened against the pipeline's codebase.
 2. Open a PR against the pipeline's codebase.
 Make sure the build triggered by this PR runs all tests.
 3. Wait while the pipeline executes.
 To monitor the build's progress, go to **Builds** and select the build that the PR started.
 4. If the tests pass and the build succeeds, merge the PR.

 ## View test reports

-To view the test report, go to the [Build details page](../viewing-builds.md) and select **Tests**.
+To view the test report, go to the [Tests tab](./viewing-tests.md) on the [Build details page](../viewing-builds.md).
 The test report content is based on the tests you configured for the **Run Tests** step.

-In order for the **Tests** tab to show tests, your test reports must be in JUnit XML format.
-Harness parses test reports that are in JUnit XML format only.
+In order for the **Tests** tab to show tests, your test reports must be in JUnit XML format, because Harness parses test reports that are in JUnit XML format only.
+For more information about formatting unit test reports, go to [Format test reports](./test-report-ref.md).

 ![](./static/set-up-test-intelligence-03.png)